kalkih/nodephotolio/README.md

-# NodePhotolio
+#NodePhotolio
 NodePhotolio is a online photo portfolio well suited for both professional and amateur photographers.
 NodePhotolio makes it easy for you to upload and share your best photos with the world.
 NodePhotolio comes with a fresh, modern and fully responsive design.
-The portfolio looks just as good on an iPhone or android device as it does on a laptop or desktop computer.
+The portfolio looks just as good on an iPhone or android device as it does on a laptop or a full sized desktop computer.

+NodePhotolio is a one of a kind online photo portfolio, the competitors solutions doesn't stand a chance.
+The design is the big thing that makes this photo portfolio stand out from the rest, combine that with the easy to use administration features and that makes it a obvious choice.

+NodePhotolio is still in the very first stage of releases and there are much stuff to come in the near feature that will make it better than it already is.

+##Features
+* MVC based
+* Works in all major browsers (incl IE)
+* Landing page
+* Responsive design
+* Mobile friendly
+* Administration panel
+* Add/remove gallery
+* Upload photo to gallery
+* Batch upload of photos
+* Slideshows

+##Coming soon...
+* Improved performance
+* Improved admin panel
+* Remove specific photos
+* Photowall

 #Setup
 This will guide you through the setup process of NodePhotolio for **Debian**.